Kärcher Threadless outdoor tap adaptor

 Threadless outdoor tap adaptor

-The tap adaptor is ideal for threadless taps with an outer diameter between 15 and 20 mm.
-Compatible with all click systems.
+The Kärcher threadless tap adaptor is ideal for threadless taps with an outer diameter between 15 and 20 mm.
+Compatible with all other brands.

-The robust threadless tap adaptor is used for attaching hoses with connectors to threadless taps.
-Thanks to the reducer, outer diameters of between 15 and 20 mm are neatly covered.
+The Kärcher threadless tap adaptor is designed for connecting hoses with connectors to threadless taps.
+The tap adapter, fits perfectly to taps with outer diameters between 15 and 20 mm.
 They can be installed without tools simply by attaching the wing screw to the stainless steel hose clamp.
-Compatible with all click systems.
+Compatible with all other brands.

 Features and benefits